Kumhar: Rajasthan

+In Rajasthan, Kumhars (also known as Prajapat) have six sub-groups namely Mathera, Kheteri, Marwara, Timria and Mawalia.
+In the social hierarchy of Rajasthan, they are placed in the middle of the higher castes and the Harijans.
+They follow endogamy with clan exogamy.
+The National Commission for Backward Classes has kept both the Kumhar and Kumawat castes separately but together in the same row in the Central List of Other Backward Classes of the state of Rajasthan.

+Jharkhand

+The number of Kumhars speaking Bengali language here is more than other Kumhars.
+The sub-castes of Kumhars found here are- Khuntakati Kumhars and Prajapati Kumhars.
+Khuntkati Kumhars are the original inhabitants of this place and their popular surnames are - Pal, Bhagat, Kumbhar, Bera, Pradhan and Chaudhary.

 Chamba (Himanchal)

 The Kumhars of Chamba are expert in making pitchers, Surahis, vessels, grain jars, toys for entertainment and earthen lamps.
 Some of these pots bear paintings and designs also.

 Maharashtra (Marathe)

 Kumhars are found in Satara, Sangli, Kolhapur, Sholapur and Pune.
 Their language is Marathi.
 They use Devnagari script for communication.
 There are Kumbhars who do not belong to Maratha clan lives in Maharashtra and have occupation of making idols and pots.

 Madhya Pradesh

 Hathretie and Chakretie (or Challakad) Kumhars are found in Madhya Pradesh.
 Hathretie Kumhars are called so because they traditionally moved the "chak" (potter's wheel) by hands ("hath").
 Gola is a common surname among Kumhars in Madhya Pradesh.
 They are listed among Other Backward Classes in the state.